wu-lee/rushkoff-archive/docs/_articles/the-ufo-phenomenon-douglas-rushkoff.md

 JC: ... it sounds like you believe consciousness permeates everything (DR: Yeah) throughout the universe.
 So that would be the basic principle?

-Yeah, .

-1 think that the great illusion that we're under right now is that

-cdon\~ciousness is a phenomenon that occurs in individual beings andall

-on t think that's tru I h' k . . . h · dividu b · e. t in consciousness 1s something t at m . , emgs can evolve to • · e--its

-not m· 1, tap into.
-But that consciousness is not umqu

-me. ts a reservoir f . , ff. it's an ether and th O sons or a wavelength or a-1t s a stu , at creatures ev l . d knowbut it's got noch' 0 ve 10 or er to participate in that-you ing to do · h h wit uman beings.
+DR: Yeah, I think that the great illusion that we're under right now is that consciousness is a phenomenon that occurs in individual beings and I don't think that's true.
+I think consciousness is something that individual beings can evolve to tap into.
+But that consciousness is not unique-- it's not mine.
+It's a reservoir of sorts or a wavelength or a--it's a stuff, it's an ether and that creatures evolve in order to participate in that--you know--but it's got nothing to do with human beings.

 So would you see 1·c